nytimes/kyt/README.md

 ## starter-kyts

 kyt provides all the basic functions for doing development.
-It can easily be used on it's own, or be intergrated into existing projects.
+It can easily be used on it's own, or be integrated into existing projects.

 starter-kyts are boilerplates built to work alongside kyt.
 They include more additional tools and libraries for a variety of projects.